danvalen1/Corona-Employment/README.md

 ## Methodology

 Due to the nature of our business problem, we opted for Logisic Regression and focussed on recall/sensitivity.
 We wanted to know the relaive importance of features as well as the sign.
-Since we are a false negativie would mean ignoring someone who lost their job we optimisied for recall.
+Since we a false negativie would mean ignoring someone who lost their job we optimisied for recall.

 To handle the 14:1 class imbalance, we allowed scikit learn's Logisitc Regression to scale the classes by their inverse frequencies.